AntiSults/social-network/README.md

 Front end sends registration form to backend, including avatar
 Also creates a randomly named image file in the /public/uploads directory
 Early implementation of migrating sql tables
 Creates a session token for login, inserts to database
+Authenticates login
+Able to logout
+Changes homescreen based on if logged in or not
+Fetches avatar and displays it (also has a default avatar)

 ## Directories